TheCynosure/subset_sum_automata/README.md

 - ~~Add in a man file.~~(Technically this was done by the clap crate with --help)

 All finished here.
 Works nicely and as intended.
-If you find any bug please open an issue.
+If you find any bugs please open an issue.